Shin-F/world-info-gallery/README.md

 ### 🖼️ Gallery view
 - The World Info tab opens on a card grid of every lorebook: cover image, entry count, token count, and binding badges
 - Custom cover images — or covers derived automatically from the bound character's / persona's avatar
-- Filter chips (**All / Persona / Character / Chat / Global / Unbound**), text search, and sorting by name, entries, or tokens
+- Filter chips (**All / Current / Persona / Character / Chat / Global / Unbound**), text search, and sorting by name, entries, or tokens
 - Import lorebook files and open the native editor straight from the toolbar
 - Placeholder covers: first-letter or word-initial monograms for books without images.